Liuwa is a fantastic area for birdlife...

 Subsequent surveys suggest that game numbers were declined significantly towards the end of the 1990s and in the first few years of the 21st Century.
 By 2003 blue wildebeest numbers in Liuwa Plains were estimated at only 15,000.
 This decline was stopped with much more active protection thanks to the African Parks Network, which took on the park as one of its projects in 2003-4.
 They've spent a lot of time and money on conservation of the park, and the development of its surrounding communities since then – and this appears to have paid off.
-Liuwa's blue wildebeest are now estimated to number as many as 37,000 – and anecdotal evidence is tat other species are also benefiting.
+Liuwa's blue wildebeest are now estimated to number as many as 47,000, buffalo have been reintroduced and have formed a stable herd, and anecdotal evidence is that other species are also benefiting.

 The largest herds seen in Liuwa Plain National Park are still the blue wildebeest which congregate here in their thousands, during the rains.
 Amongst them, you'll find zebra and tsessebe.
 Though widely regarded as a 'wildebeest migration', some suggest that it may in fact just be a gathering on the plain of all the game that has previously been in the surrounding bush, rather than an actual migration from, say, Angola.
 Regardless of this, if you can see it at the right time, then it's a stunning sight – flat, open plains with animals as far as the eye can see – just as remarkable as the more famous Serengeti wildebeest migration.

-Liuwa's game has, from received wisdom, been regarded as best around November/December, and visotr have ignored the rest of the year.
+Liuwa's game has, from received wisdom, been regarded as best around November/December, and visitors have ignored the rest of the year.
 However, current thinking is that May/June time is just as amazing.

-Meanwhile, one of the Expert Africa team last visited for a few days during September – and even this yielded sightings of plenty of wildebeest on Liuwa Plains, including one herd of over a thousand; plus several smaller herds of zebra, tsessebe and red lechwe, one of the latter numbering over 120 individuals; and some of the most spectacular birding that we'd ever seen in southern Africa.
+Meanwhile, one of the Expert Africa team last visited for a few days during the month of September a few years ago – and even this yielded sightings of plenty of wildebeest on Liuwa Plains, including one herd of over a thousand; plus several smaller herds of zebra, tsessebe and red lechwe, one of the latter numbering over 120 individuals; and some of the most spectacular birding that we'd ever seen in southern Africa.

 Predators are also well-represented in Liuwa.
 Lion, leopard, cheetah, wild dog and hyena all occur here.
 Liuwa's prides of lion, which blend superbly into the golden grass, have a reputation for aggression and even for charging vehicles, although it's hoped that with a few more visitors, this will moderate!

 Leopard occur within the national park, though the surrounding forest is a better habitat for them than the plain itself.
 Hyenas are fairly commonly seen, and are cheeky enough to come to the edge of your firelight's glow.
 Buk's survey of wild dogs (see Further Reading) suggested that in 1993–4 the size of the packs was larger than average – and recent sightings have confirmed that wild dog numbers here are recovering well.
-Cheetah are also being sighed here on a ore regular basis.
+Cheetah are also thought to be returning and flourishing in the park as it recovers.

 Visiting as we did, in a dry month like September, the birding was amazing.
 We saw spectacular groups of crowned cranes often numbering several hundred birds; numerous pairs and smaller groups of up to 30 wattled cranes, which are so endangered in many places; and a flock of several hundred pelicans.
 We saw all of these in just a few days in early September – and so when it rains, we'd expect Liuwa's birding must be quite unbelievable.